How to Remove Mildew from Wood: Expert Tips and Tricks

 Preventing Mildew Recurrence

 Regularly clean the wood to keep mildew away.
 Dust and dirt can hold moisture.
 Moisture leads to mildew.
-Seal the wood to protect it from water.
-Use good quality sealants.
-Check for cracks and fix them.
-Cracks let water in.
-Water causes mildew.
-Keep the wood dry.
-Dry wood stays mildew-free.
+Seal the wood with a quality finish every 1–3 years to protect it from water penetration.
+Learn how to weatherproof wood properly to create a durable moisture barrier.
+Check for cracks and fix them — cracks let water in, which causes mildew.
+Keep wood dry.

 Handling Severe Mildew Infestations

 Severe mildew can damage wood deeply.
-Call professionals when large areas are affected.
-If the smell is very strong, it is time for help.
+Call professionals when large areas (over 10 square feet) are affected, or when the smell is very strong and won’t dissipate after cleaning.
 Experts have tools and cleaners that can save your wood.
 They know how to prevent future mildew growth.
-This ensures the problem does not come back.
-Professional help can be costly but saves wood from worse damage.
-It’s worth it.

-Restoring wood after mildew removal is crucial.
-You can sand the wood to remove damaged layers.
-Repainting or staining the wood gives it new life.
-Sealants can protect the wood from future problems.
-Professional restoration is best for severe cases.
-They ensure wood looks good as new.
-DIY options are available but may not be as effective.
-Proper restoration helps keep wood beautiful and strong.
+Restoring wood after severe mildew removal may require sanding to remove damaged surface layers.
+After sanding, repainting or staining the wood gives it new life.
+Apply a water sealant like Thompson’s WaterSeal to protect against future moisture infiltration.
+Professional restoration is best for severe cases to ensure wood looks good as new.

 Caring For Treated Wood

 Check your wood often.
 Look for signs of mildew.
 Mildew can harm your wood.
-Inspect all parts of the wood.
-Look in corners and hidden spots.
+Inspect all parts of the wood — corners, hidden spots, and areas near soil.
 Early detection is key.
-It makes cleaning easier.
+It makes cleaning easier before mildew spreads deeper into the grain.

 Protective finishes wear off over time.
-Reapply them every few years.
-This keeps the wood safe.
-It blocks moisture.
+Reapply them every 1–3 years depending on climate and sun exposure.
+This keeps the wood safe and blocks moisture.
 Mildew needs moisture to grow.
-A good finish stops mildew.
+A good finish stops mildew at the surface level before it can take hold.

 Frequently Asked Questions